Consider the impact of culture on obesity

 The influence of culture

-Understanding your patients’ culture is important.
+Understanding your patients’ cultures is important.
 It may help you to better connect with them and create a weight-management plan that your patients can adhere to.
-Below are examples of some cultural factors you may consider when having a discussion with your patients about their weight-management plan and goals.
+Below are examples of some cultural factors you may want to consider when having a discussion with your patients about their weight-management plan and goals.

 Icon of fork and spoon